philthompson/polycubes/readme.md

 ## Polycubes

-A python 3 implementation of a hashtable-less polycube enumerator using the method described by presseyt (see link below).
-This implementation can run on multiple CPU cores and can be halted and resumed.
+Python and Rust implementations of a hashtable-less polycube enumerator using the method described by presseyt (see link below).
+The python implementation can run on multiple CPU cores and can be halted and resumed.

 This can theoretically be run across multiple machines (sum their final counts to find the final answer) even by hand after splitting its written `.json.gz` file into multiple files.
-(It's not worth pursuing this though with this python implementation!)
+(It's not worth pursuing this though with the python implementation!)

 ### Running